jclark/pc-ptp-ntp-guide/linuxptp-gm.md

 ## Use SOCK refclock with phc2sys

-In linuxptp 4.0, phc2sys can use the chrony SOCK refclock instead of SHM.
+This is an alternative approach in which phc2sys uses the SOCK refclock instead of the SHM refclock to provide data to chrony.
+This is supported in LinuxPTP 4.0.

 TODO: explain details

 ## Use nmea time-of-day source in ts2phc

+This is an alternative approach in which ts2phc gets the time-of-date by reading NMEA messages from the GPS serial connection.
-I have found that unfortunately the ts2phc feature of getting time-of-day from NMEA messages does not work reliably when used with a NIC, such as the i210, that timestamps both pulse edges, in either version 3 or 4.0.
+Unfortunately this ts2phc features does not appear not work reliably when used with a NIC, such as the i210, that timestamps both pulse edges, in either version 3 or 4.0.

 If this is fixed, then to make use of it: